 A few of the organisations we collaborate with

-Louise Broekman, co-founder of the Advisory Board Centre, speaks about the emergence of advisory boards, and why they are a growing area of work in professional portfolios.
+Louise Broekman speaks about the emergence of Advisory Boards and why they are a growing area of work for Executives and professional service providers.

 Current Advisory Board Chair

 Mentor – VCCI and Board Member at a local community bank

 Previous senior roles at Accenture, Jaycar Electronics